 - 4) Let the water settle for about 1 minute to allow small debris to float to the surface. - 5) If there are any large pieces of debris found floating that were missed in the initial removal, place them in your large debris Ziploc bag and add them to your counts on the datasheet. - 6) Place the 28 cm diameter circular French-press style sieve into the bucket and slowly push it down toward the bottom of the bucket, to wherever it becomes stuck. - 7) Wait for another minute or so to allow the small debris to resurface through the sieve while the remaining contents or materials are bound to the bottom of the bucket. - 8) Place the 2 mm sieve on the ground and with the French-press style 28 cm diameter sieve still inside the bucket, slowly pour the contents of the bucket through the 2 mm sieve, avoid any splashing as this will cause small debris to be lost from the sample.
-Pour until the bucket is empty. - 9) Once the bucket is empty and all that remains are the remaining contents stuck at the bottom, repeat steps 1 8 twice more.
+Pour until the bucket is empty. - 9) Once the bucket is empty and all that remains are the remaining contents stuck at the bottom, repeat steps 1 - 8 twice more.
 In total you will rinse the 2 handfuls of material 3 times.
-Once triple-rinsed, remove the remaining material from the bucket and place to the side where it can later be properly disposed of. - 10) Repeat steps 1 9 until you have extracted small anthropogenic debris from all organic material. - 11) Throw all extracted organic material into the garbage bin.
-Do not dispose of this debris back into the water, as some small pieces of debris will likely remain attached to the material even after 3 rinses.
+Once triple-rinsed, remove the remaining material from the bucket and place to the side where it can later be properly disposed of. - 10) Repeat steps 1 9 until you have extracted small anthropogenic debris from all organic material. - 11) Following separation of organic and anthropogenic debris, there may still be some small pieces of plastic attached to the organic material.
+For this reason, it is advised that organic debris is not disposed of back into the environment and instead is disposed of into the garbage.
+However, in some circumstances this organic matter may be of ecological importance, and it may be suitable to return the organic matter to the environment with significantly less plastic contamination than before.
+Please consult with relevant stakeholders to decide on the most appropriate method for handling organic matter captured in your scenario.